nerves-networking/mdns_lite/README.md

 services in the Configuration section below.

 MdnsLite employs a network interface monitor that can dynamically adjust to network changes, e.g., assignment of a new IP address to a host.
-You can add your own Network Monitor;
-a future release will allow the use of another implementation.
+The current version of MdnsLite comes with an `InetMonitor` which periodically checks via `inet:getifaddrs()` for changes in the network.
+For exmaple, a change could be the re-assignment of IP addresses.

-It recognizes the following [query types](https://en.wikipedia.org/wiki/List_of_DNS_record_types):
+MdnsLite recognizes the following [query types](https://en.wikipedia.org/wiki/List_of_DNS_record_types):

 * A - Find the IPv4 address of a hostname.
 * PTR - Given an IPv4 address, find its hostname - reverse lookup.
 If, however, it receives a request domain of